dougsweetser/Q/docs/EM/derive_Euler-Lagrange.md

 ## Counter example

-* If a lagrange equation **is a function of space and time**, then **energy and momentum are not conserved**. this happens for systems that have friction.  the energy and momentum go into waste heat. those terms usually are not included in the lagrange density.
+* If a lagrange equation **is a function of space and time**, then **energy and momentum are not conserved**.
+This happens for systems that have friction.
+The energy and momentum go into waste heat.
+Those terms usually are not included in the Lagrange density.

-## Deriving the euler-lagrange equations
+## Deriving the Euler-Lagrange equations

-If a lagrange density depends on a 4-potential a and the derivatives of a, then vary these and find a minimum. this is the heart of the euler-lagrange equations.
+If a Lagrange density depends on a 4-potential a and the derivatives of a, then vary these and find a minimum.
+This is the heart of the Euler-Lagrange equations.

 ![the integral of the lagrange density varied with respect to a and the derivative of a integrated over space-time equals 0](../images/EM/derive_Euler-Lagrange/zero_eq_int_L_dA_dDelA.png)

-This is a mimnum problem with the potential A and its derivative, A'.
+This is a minimum problem with the potential A and its derivative, A'.

 1: Start with a Lagrange density that is a function of the potential and its derivatives.